 Eat & Drink

-Kabukicho in Shinjuku is the most densely packed, neon-burning, boisterous yet safest red-light district in Asia and, possibly, in the world.
+Kabukicho in Shinjuku is the most densely packed, neon-burning, lively yet safe downtown area in Asia and, possibly, in the world.

 Close to JR Shinjuku Station and metro subway lines, Kabukicho is easy to reach.

 Kabukicho is just a five-minute walk from the east exit of JR Shinjuku Station, as well as from stops on the Fukutoshin, Marunouchi, and Seibu-Shinjuku Lines.
 Get to the big boulevard, Yasukuni Dori, and you should see the giant Don Quixote store that marks the main street in Kabukicho.

 Walking straight past Don Quixote, the street goes directly to a huge entertainment complex, with a multiplex cinema and the Hotel Gracery Shinjuku above it.
 When you look up, you'll see Godzilla, one of Kabukicho's newest residents.
 You can see Godzilla from some of the hotel's rooms.

 A trip down memory lane

 The very lowbrow alleys of Golden Gai and Omoide Yokocho—full of tiny, atmospheric bars and restaurants—are not officially part of Kabukicho, but they are close enough.
 Both of these cozy alleys are packed densely with the kind of ambience that makes for an unforgettable night out.

 Ignore the touts.
 The places they work for generally charge more money than what they supply is worth.
 If you follow any of them into their bar, restaurant or club, be prepared to get an oversized bill.